-Every year millions of kilowatts of solar energy that could be used as electricity is wasted.
+Every year millions of kilowatts of solar energy that could be used as electricity are wasted.
 If utilized properly, solar energy could drastically cut fossil fuel emissions and environmental damage.
 The environmental benefits of using solar energy are detailed in the Environmental page.

 Depending on your house’s location and energy needs, utilizing solar energy could save hundreds of dollars on electricity bills each year.
 The ideal solar house is in a region that gets plenty of sunlight throughout the year and is facing the sun.
 For a more detailed cost analysis, see the Cost page.

 The following section describes the technology behind solar energy.
-Solar Your Home also provides information on the Cost and Environmental advantages switching to solar power, as well as a comparison of Products on the market.
+Solar Your Home also provides information on the Cost and Environmental advantages of switching to solar power, as well as a comparison of Products on the market.

 How it Works